Dan Gainor: Media, left swoon over Harris gutting Biden like a fish at second Dem debate

 Bested was right.
 Biden neared the end of the debate reminding viewers about the “Obama-Biden administration.”

-The 76-year-old Biden – and to a lesser extent the 77-year-old Sen. Bernie Sanders of Vermont – both showed they were from a different gener
+The 76-year-old Biden – and to a lesser extent the 77-year-old Sen. Bernie Sanders of Vermont – both showed they were from a different generation.

 NPR Senior Editor Ron Elving elaborated on the strategy: “Not the worst idea for Biden to retreat into Fortress Obama at this point.
 Most Democrats see that as nostalgia, even if some do not.
 It also helps cover some of Biden’s vulnerabilities on race and progressivism.”